aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/loading-saving-converting-and-managing/converting-worksheet-to-different-image-formats/_index.md

 The following code snippet shows how to convert a worksheet in an Excel file to an SVG image file.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConvertingWorksheetToSVG-ConvertingWorksheetToSVG.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConvertingWorksheetToSVG-ConvertingWorksheetToSVG.java" >}}

 ### **Render active worksheet in a workbook**

 A simple way to convert active worksheet in a workbook is to set the active sheet index and then save the workbook as SVG.
 It will render the active sheet to SVG.
 Following sample code demonstrates this feature:

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-LoadingSavingConvertingAndManaging-ConvertActiveWorksheetToSVG-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-LoadingSavingConvertingAndManaging-ConvertActiveWorksheetToSVG-1.java" >}}

 ## Related Articles